MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

 [Blender](https://www.blender.org/) is a free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline: modeling, rigging, animation, simulation, rendering, compositing and motion tracking, and video editing and game creation.

-If Blender is the software that you decide to use to prepare your assets, review Blender’s website and download the most current stable version for Windows here.
-[Blender](https://www.blender.org/download/).
+If Blender is the software that you decide to use to prepare your assets, review Blender’s website and download the most current stable version for Windows at [Blender](https://www.blender.org/download/).

-## Use Blender to prepare a 3D model for Mixed Reality
+## Overall steps for preparing a 3D model with Blender

-In this part of the tutorial we’ll take an OBJ and optimize it through decimation and texture baking to prepare it for use in Dynamics 365 Mixed Reality applications.

-The overall steps we’ll cover for optimizing in Blender include:
+Preparing a 3D for mixed reality with Blender includes the following steps:

 1. Import the model into Blender.

 2. Decimate the model.

-3. UV wrap the model.
+3. Unwrap the model (UV unwrapping).

 4. Assign materials.